bryan-hoang/resume/resume.typ

   dates: dates-helper(start-date: "May 2022", end-date: "May 2023"),
 )
 - Coordinate with the CTO and software architects to maintain the Core development team's coding standards.
-- Lead a tiger team to finish the delivery of a React SPA dashboard web app within weeks of the team forming.
+- Lead a tiger team that was formed to quickly finish the delivery of a new React SPA dashboard web app.
-- Lead a team of developers to add i18n and branding support to the dashboard SPA, in collaboration with a research team from Queen's University, that concluded with a survey with 600+ participants.
+- Lead a team of developers to add i18n and branding support to the dashboard SPA in collaboration with a research team from Queen's University; concluded with a survey with 600+ participants.
+- Managed a project to add TypeScript type definitions to a JS SDK in collaboration with a contractor.
 - Mentored and managed internship students.
-// - Participated in a #link("https://www.h1solutions.ca/solutions")[Leader Development Workshop].
+- Participated in a #link("https://www.h1solutions.ca/solutions")[Leader Development Workshop].

 #work(
   title: "Software Developer I",